Energy-Efficient Multi-UAV-Enabled MEC Systems over Space-Air-Ground Integrated Networks: SYSTEM MODEL AND PROBLEM FORMULATION

-\section{System model and Problem Formulation}
+However, existing works critically neglect four fundamental challenges in multi-UAV-enabled MEC systems over SAGIN: (1) the absence of hybrid access mechanism optimization for enhanced spectral efficiency; (2) insufficient joint resource coordination in hierarchical communication and computation optimization (HCCO), scheduling (e.g., LEO satellite and UAVs), and the device-side local processing of MUs, to fully utilize the computation capability; (3) the absence of energy-efficiency optimization (EEO) with TD across multiple UAVs for flight energy conservation; (4) unexplored flexible channel-aware dynamic association strategies (DASs) between UAVs and MUs to enable precision offloading decisions.
+These unresolved challenges constrain energy efficiency improvement for the whole SAGIN-supported MEC system. { To clearly illustrate our contributions, Table \ref{trw} summarizes the key differences between our work and prior works related to the SAGIN-supported MEC systems, particularly in terms of the system design and the optimization objective. }

+\section{SYSTEM MODEL AND PROBLEM FORMULATION}

 As depicted in Fig. \ref{system model}, we consider an SAGIN-supported MEC system, which consists of $M$ MUs, denoted as $\mathcal{M} = \{1,2,\cdots, M \}$, $K$ UAVs, denoted as $\mathcal{K} = \{1,2,\cdots, K \}$, and an LEO satellite.
 The LEO satellite and each UAV are equipped with an onboard computing server, which can provide computing services to the MUs.
 Meanwhile, each MU has a computation task, which can be separated into several independent and fine-grained subtasks \cite{Zeng2023Joint}.
-Due to the computing latency requirements of the tasks and the limited computational capabilities of the MUs, a portion of these tasks need to be offloaded to the UAVs and the LEO satellite for remote computing.
+Due to the computing latency requirements of the tasks and the limited computational capabilities of the MUs, a portion of these tasks need to be offloaded to the UAVs and the LEO satellite for remote computing.\footnote{ A promising future direction lies in integrating digital twin (DT) and AI technologies with the MEC systems over the SAGINs \cite{10238695}.
+DTs can create dynamic virtual replicas of the SAGINs, enabling predictive resource management and intelligent orchestration for heterogeneous tasks \cite{10234396, 10540318}, particularly in emerging applications such as personalized healthcare and human-virtual interaction systems. }

 We consider a time period $\mathcal{T}$ with $N$ time slots, denoted as $\mathcal{N}= \{1,2,\cdots,N\}$, with each time slot having equal duration $\tau$.
 At the beginning of each time slot, a task will be generated at each MU.
 The hybrid time division and frequency division multiple access is considered \cite{Nguyen2022Joint}.
 Since the duration $\tau$ is very small, the position of the UAV during each time slot is fixed, while varies across different time slots.
 It is assumed that the UAVs fly at a fixed altitude $H$, which enables them to fly smoothly and avoid obstacles and buildings.
 Hence, the position of the UAV $k$ can be denoted as ${\mathcal{Q}}_{k}[n] = (\boldsymbol{q}_{k}[n], H)^{\mathsf{}}$, where $\boldsymbol{q}_k[n] = ( x_k[n] , y_k[n] )^{\mathsf{}}$ is the horizontal coordinates.
 Moreover, the location of the MU $m$ is denoted as ${\mathcal{S}}_{m}[n] = (\boldsymbol{s}_{m}[n], 0)^{\mathsf{}}$, where $\boldsymbol{s}_m[n] = (x_m[n] , y_m[n] )^{\mathsf{}}$.